burkestar/poetry-plugin-dynamic-override-sources/README.md

 *poetry-plugin-use-pip-global-index-url* is a
 [plugin](https://python-poetry.org/docs/master/plugins/) for
 [poetry](https://python-poetry.org/), the Python packaging and dependency manager.
-It enables poetry to substitute connections to pypi.org with connections to a pypi.org mirror or pull-through cache **without requiring project configuration changes**.
-This is ideal for situations where an access-restricted or otherwise unsuitable-for-general-use pypi.org mirror must be used by a subset of project contributors.
+It has poetry substitute the default connection to pypi.org with a connection to a pypi.org mirror or pull-through cache defined in the global pip config (i.e. the result of ``pip config get global.index-url``) **without requiring project configuration changes**.
+This is ideal for situations where an access-restricted or otherwise unsuitable-for-general-use pypi.org mirror must be used by a subset of project contributors, and is managed in the pip config.
 For example:

 * A private PyPI mirror internal to a business, required by company policy
 * A limited-access PyPI mirror in a region where pypi.org is restricted